Types of Organizations

 Residence Hall Association (RHA) Recognition

 The Residence Hall Association is an RSO-type organization recognized by the ASUN Student Government.
 RHA recognized organizations are considered “local governments” as defined in the RHA Bylaws.
 These Bylaws outline the requirements and process for recognition.
-Organizations recognized under RHA may access the full range of resources available to RSOs, including the EPR process, by using RHA as an umbrella organization.
+Organizations recognized under RHA may access the full range of resources available to RSOs, including the Event Planning and Registration (EPR) process, by using RHA as an umbrella organization.
 Resources will be accessed under RHA’s name followed by the “local government” name for identification purposes.

 Sport Clubs

-Sport Clubs are student-run organizations formed around a shared interest or participating in a sport throughout their college career.
+Sport Clubs are student-run organizations formed around a shared interest or desire to participate in a sport throughout a student's college career.
 These clubs are designed to help students develop skills, dedication, and passion for specific sports.
-Each club has it's own level of activity, ranging from regional to national intercollegiate competitions.
+Each club has its own level of activity, ranging from regional to national intercollegiate competitions.
 For more information about Sports Clubs, contact the Sport Club Staff at Campus Recreation at 402-472-3467, or visit https://crec.unl.edu/activities/sport-clubs/.

 Fraternity or Sorority Chapter

-This type of organization is recognized through the expansion process of one of the following councils: Interfraternity Council (IFC), Pan-Hellenic Association (PHA), Multicultural Greek Council (MGC), or the National Pan-Hellenic Council (NPHC).
-Member organizations of these councils are exempt from Title IX and must comply with UNL's expansion policies and guidelines while working with the office of Fraternity & Sorority Life.
-Greek Chapters are considered members of their recognizing council and have access to resources similar to those available to RSOs.
-In cases of a conflict between the Corporation Boards of the Greek Chapters and the University’s not-for-profit status, certain resources, such as UNL vehicles and UNL bulk mail permits, will not be available.
+This type of organization is recognized through the expansion or extension process of one of the four governing councils: the Interfraternity Council (IFC), the PanHellenic Association (PHA), the Multicultural Greek Council (MGC), or the National Pan-Hellenic Council (NPHC).
+Member organizations of these four (4) Councils have exemption to Title IX and must comply with UNL expansion policies and guidelines while working with the office of Fraternity & Sorority Life.
+Fraternity or Sorority Chapters are considered members of the recognizing Council.
+These organizations have access to resources similar to those under RSO status.
+In cases of a conflict between the Corporation Boards of the Fraternity and Sorority Chapters and the University’s not-for-profit status, resources will not be made available.
+This consideration applies to the use of UNL vehicles and UNL bulk mail permits, among others.
+All Fraternity and Sorority Chapters are considered RSOs and are required to comply with SLICE and University policies.